 Sleep apnea, the periodic cessation of breathing for ten or more seconds at a time during sleep, is one of the most commonly diagnosed sleep disorders among US adults.
 While this disorder may seem harmless, left untreated sleep apnea leads to a number of health concerns like severe exhaustion, elevated blood pressure, and memory loss to name a few.
 While many patients rely on continuous positive airway pressure systems (CPAP) to relieve their apnea, oral appliances crafted by a dentist used independently or in conjunction with CPAP may be recommended.
-If you’ve been diagnosed with sleep apnea, show any of the common warning signs of the disease, or just want to find out more about sleep apnea causes, diagnosis, and treatment options, Dr. Eric Buck and the Creative Smiles team would love to help.
+If you’ve been diagnosed with sleep apnea, show any of the common warning signs of the disease, or just want to find out more about sleep apnea causes, diagnosis, and treatment options, Dr. Michael Cook and the Creative Smiles team would love to help.
 We have experience providing patients with risk assessments, oral appliance therapy, and working in partnership with sleep doctors to provide combined CPAP and oral appliance treatment.
 Contact our team to find out more or schedule a sleep apnea consultation today.

 Sleep Apnea Diagnosis

 Millions of US adults are diagnosed with sleep apnea every year, but research suggests an even greater number may be suffering from sleep apnea without diagnosis.
-To improve patients’ risk for early diagnosis and treatment, we encourage patients to let Dr. Buck or their family physician know right away if they experience any combination of the following symptoms:
+To improve patients’ risk for early diagnosis and treatment, we encourage patients to let Dr. Cook or their family physician know right away if they experience any combination of the following symptoms: